 The Graduate School has no rigid policy concerning graduate students dropping courses other than each graduate student must maintain a minimum registration in order to continue receiving assistantship or fellowship support.
-After the normal drop/add period, each request for a schedule change must be approved by the chair of the student's Supervisory Committee.
+After the normal drop/add period, each request to drop a course must be approved by the chair of the student's Supervisory Committee.
 International students may need clearance from the UF International Center to process a late drop/add.
 Instructor permission may be required to add a course after the drop/add period.

-After Drop/Add, students must obtain approval from their faculty advisor for all schedule changes.
+After Drop/Add, students must petition their graduate department for all schedule changes, which are then reviewed and processed by the College of Agricultural and Life Sciences.